enjaku4/rabarber/README.md

 ## Contributing

 <!-- TODO change to main -->
-If you want to contribute please read [contributing guidelines](https://github.com/enjaku4/rabarber/blob/contributing/CONTRIBUTING.md).
+If you want to contribute, please read the [contributing guidelines](https://github.com/enjaku4/rabarber/blob/contributing/CONTRIBUTING.md).

 ## License